“An amazing community project run by knowledgeable and friendly people.”

 The old Smiddy

-We’re also planning a multi-purpose storage building in the car park - for news and updates please visit the Arisaig Community Trust
+The final part of the funding package for a new storage building and workshop in the car park is now in place.
+For news and updates please visit the Arisaig Community Trust

 Presented to the Land Sea & Islands Centre, Arisaig, Scotland, by the community of Arisaig, Nova Scotia.